pamparamm/ComfyUI-ppm/README.md

 # ComfyUI-ppm
 Just a bunch of random nodes modified/fixed/created by me or others.
-If any node starts throwing errors after an update - try re-adding it.
+If any node starts throwing errors after an update - try to delete and re-add the node.

-I'll add some example workflows soon.
+I'll probably add some example workflows in the future (but I'm kinda lazy, kek).

 # Nodes